ydahal1/ydahal1/jokes.md

-My wife is on a tropical fruit diet, the house is full of stuff.
-It is enough to make a mango crazy.
+What did the ocean say to the shore?
+Nothing, it just waved.

 [
-Wed Mar 11 00:35:15 UTC 2026
+Thu Mar 12 00:32:17 UTC 2026
  ]